SC

 • Quality differences — store brands may have a lower unit price but a different formula than name brands

-• Sale pricing — a smaller pack on sale can sometimes beat the regular bulk price
+• Sale pricing — a smaller pack on sale can sometimes beat the regular bulk price; use a selling price calculator to check if a deal is genuinely below cost

 • Loyalty programs — some stores offer extra discounts on certain sizes through membership cards